-This also influences the ranking on search engines, because browser platforms (like Google) give preference to websites that are easy for people to navigate when searching for the information they’re looking for.
+This also influences the ranking, because browser platforms (like Google) give preference to websites that are easy for people to navigate when searching for the information they’re looking for.
 You can check your Core Web Vitals on Google Search Console.

-How your website is structured and how pages are linked to one another is an often overlooked component that influences a website ranking.
+How your website is structured and how pages are linked to one another is an often overlooked component that influences a website’s ranking.